nealmick/bb/README.md

 #### Navigation and Usage

 The interface is designed to be intuitive, with interactive elements for an easy and informative user experience.

-#### Django apps:

-1. bb - main django app

-2. etc - code for index page

-3. predict - logic for all predictons

-4. users - handles all the users

-#### other files:

-1. checkpoints - stores trained weights

-2. CSV - stores individual csv files for each prediction made

-3. OBJ - stores pickle object data files for quick loading player stats

-Libraries used include Tensorflow, Numpy, Django, and Pickle.